MaximKitsenko/MaximKitsenko.github.io/_posts/2018-11-11-Small-hack-for-fast-copying-boilerplate-code.md

+---
+layout: post
-# Small hack for fast copying boilerplate code (when codegenerator is too much)
+title: Small hack for fast copying boilerplate code (when codegenerator is too much)
+---

 ## Problem of copying boilerplate code